Buying an investment property is a big decision and one that you must do your research into first before saying you want to be a landlord.

 I thought about it a while longer and realized I wasn’t quite understanding cash flow in a real estate sense.
 The main things to consider in regards to cash flow is “does the rents being charged COMPLETELY cover the costs”?
 I knew that I had to have the mortgage covered, but what other rental property costs are there?

-Costs associated with owning a rental property include but are not limited to:
+Costs associated with owning a rental investment property include but are not limited to:

 - Property Taxes